futuregrid/virtual-cluster/README.md

 name that you use to associate your key.
 The file is to be placed at ~/.futuregrid/futuregrid.cfg or concatenated to an already existing futuregrid.cfg file.

-NOTE: you can also find an example of slurm.conf.in file which is used by configuring SLURM system from
+NOTE: Please make sure all the files are placed under the location as you specified in configuration file.
+You can also find an example of slurm.conf.in file which is used by configuring SLURM system from

 * https://github.com/futuregrid/virtual-cluster/blob/master/etc/slurm.conf.in